February 3, 2023

 Oven temperatures vary and may need to be recalibrated periodically to ensure they are accurate.
 Make sure to check your cake at the lower end of the recommended baking time.

 STEP FOUR: Whisk together the powdered sugar and lemon juice in a small bowl.
-Add milk a little at a time until the desired consistency is achieved.
+Add the milk a little at a time until the desired consistency is achieved.
 Drizzle the glaze over the cake.

 How To Serve

 This delicious cake doesn’t need a special occasion to have it on your dessert menu.
 Top individual slices with fresh fruit and a scoop of vanilla ice cream for an extra indulgent treat.
-Add a refreshing glass of iced tea to wash it down.

 Our tornado cake is another Southern favorite, while our 7Up biscuits also make use of a simple can of soda to create light and fluffy baked goods.